You may also like…

 These kinds of “Invisible mannequin images” give life to the product and are commonly combined with model images in order to give interest and variation to the product and to give the consumer the best possible idea of what the product will look like in real life.
 Learn more about Pixelz ghost mannequin services here.

 One of the challenges ecommerce studios face is matching the color between model images and mannequin images of the same product.
 Because the model and mannequin are often photographed on different days in different studio areas with different lighting, color calibration is required, and even with color calibration, some effort is needed to match the colors of the different photo sets afterwards.
 Pixelz offers a world-class color-matching solution (learn more here), in which you provide the reference color (it can be a reference image or pantone or RGB value) and Pixelz will apply the color-matching across all images in the product set.
 This allows your model photographer to focus on the branding and style, and some of our customers prefer to use the mannequin studio to create a closeup reference image that is color-calibrated, because less support staff (model, hair stylist, makeup artist, etc) are waiting during the color-calibration process.
 Pixelz works with hundreds of high-volume professional studios (each with tens of thousands of images per month) and we offer dedicated account managers who are specialized in helping studios innovate and overcome their painpoints.
-Reach out to our Customer Success team for a demo.

 Retouching and Background Removal